-The signal path of the AD8175 is based on high open-loop gain amplifiers with negative feedback.
+The signal path of the AD8178 is based on high open-loop gain amplifiers with negative feedback.
 Dominant-pole compensation is used on-chip to stabilize these amplifiers over the range of expected applied swing and load conditions.
 To guarantee this designed stability, proper supply decoupling is necessary with respect to both the differential control loops and the commonmode control loops of the signal path.
 Signal-generated currents must return to their sources through low impedance paths at all frequencies in which there is still loop gain (up to 700 MHz at a minimum).

-The signal path compensation capacitors in the AD8175 are connected to the VNEG supply.
+The signal path compensation capacitors in the AD8178 are connected to the VNEG supply.
 At high frequencies, this limits the power supply rejection ratio (PSRR) from the VNEG supply to a lower value than that from the VPOS supply.
 If given a choice, an application board should be designed such that the VNEG power is supplied from a low inductance plane, subject to a least amount of noise.

 VOCM_CMENCON and VOCM_CMENCOFF are high speed common-mode control loops of all output drivers.
-In the singleended output sense, there is no rejection from noise on these inputs to the outputs.
+In the single-ended output sense, there is no rejection from noise on these inputs to the outputs.
 For this reason, care must be taken to produce low noise sources over the entire range of frequencies of interest.
-This is not only important to single-ended operation, but to differential operation, as there is a commonmode-to-differential gain conversion that becomes greater at higher frequencies.
+This is important not only to single-ended operation, but to differential operation, because there is a common-mode-to-differential gain conversion that becomes greater at higher frequencies.

-VOCM_CMENCON and VOCM_CMENCOFF are internally buffered to prevent transient currents from flowing into or out of these inputs and becoming sources of crosstalk, by acting on their respective source impedances.
+VOCM_CMENCON and VOCM_CMENCOFF are internally buffered to prevent transients flowing into or out of these inputs from acting on the source impedance and becoming sources of crosstalk.